calaldees/KaraKara/player2/README.md

 - Lyrics embedded in the queue.json would be wonderful, so that we don't need to go and fetch and parse the .srt for ourselves for every song for every queue update...
+- Chrome blocks auto-playing videos with sound by default, we need to have some form of user interaction first (the "Click to Activate" screen).
+But if the user repeatedly interacts with a site, chrome will eventually remember and stop blocking.
+It would be nice to try auto-playing a video with sound, and then only show the CTA screen if autoplay fails, so that regular users can get straight into the action.